BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 How to Choose Where to Stay in Munich

-Munich Ajussi · May 2026 · about 14 minutes
+Munich Ajussi·Published: May 15, 2026·about 14 minutes

 Do not start with the hotel name.
 Start with the route you will repeat most often.
 In Munich, a less famous area can be the better choice if it makes your daily movement easier.